 Kawai CE-220 Keyboard

-The keyboard of the CE220 is where it shines the most.
-Kawai did a fantastic job of this piano’s keyboard abilities.
+The keyboard of the CE220 is where it stands out the most.
+Kawai did a fantastic job with this digital piano keyboard abilities.
 Unlike many other digital pianos within the same price range, the Kawai CE220 digital piano features wooden-keys.

 The Graded Hammer Action further enhances the keys that Kawai calls the 88-key AWA PRO II action.
 This action increases the touch of this piano to ensure that you experience keys that feel like an acoustic.